yunjia1/Deep-Learning/README.md

 Makes use of a Deep Convolutional Generative Adversarial Network (DCGAN) on a training set of celebrity faces to generate fake faces.
 The project consists of data loading and pre-processing, creating the generator and discriminator classes, as well as training the network.
 After 50 epochs, fake faces are generated at the end of the file.

+### 5. Deploying a Sentiment Analysis Model

+Train and deploy your own PyTorch sentiment analysis model.
+Deployment gives you the ability to use a trained model to analyze new, user input.
+Build a model, deploy it, and create a gateway for accessing it from a website.

 ## Credits